 The 1994 Genocide against the Tutsi is a clear indication that conflicts have consequences.
 The following are consequences of conflict and violence:

 - (i) Loss of human lives and civilian causalities: Hundreds and thousands of human lives are lost in conflicts.
 Some people have become physically handicapped. - (ii) Displacement: A lot of people have become internally displaced while others have become refugees. - (iii) Degradation of vulnerable groups: Conflicts leave behind vulnerable groups such as orphans and widows who are denied their rights and cannot support themselves. - (iv) Sexual harassment: Girl children and vulnerable mothers, especially in war torn areas, always face sexual harassment. - (v) Child soldier: Children are deliberately indoctrinated into a culture of violence and used as specific instruments of war. - (vi) Target of Civilians: They end up being the targets of the conflicts to achieve endless goals of perpetrators. - (vii) Famine: War denies people access to their land at critical growing or planting periods.
-This always leads to famine. - (viii) Destruction of infrastructure: War seriously damages infrastructure such as roads, railways, ports, airports, electricity and water supply. - (ix) Effects on services: Schools and health centres are increasingly the targets of military activity.
+This always leads to famine. - (viii) Destruction of infrastructure: War seriously damages infrastructure such as roads, railways, ports, airports, electricity and water supply.

+- (ix) Effects on services: Schools and health centres are increasingly the targets of military activity.
 It leads a large number of young uneducated persons. - (x) Poor governance and investment: Conflict and violence change the quality of governance.
-This leads to poor governance resulting into the economic losses. - (xi) Debt burden: Conflict also contributes to unsustainable debt to the government.
+This lead to poor governance resulting into the economic losses. - (xi) Debt burden: Conflict also contributes to unsustainable debt to the government.
 The whole burden shifts to the citizens to pay recurring debt for years. - (xii) Regional and economic impact: The effects of conflict and violence are rarely confined to one country.
-It extends to the whole region where the neighbouring countries receive refugees causing a lot of economic burden to them in a way of looking after them. - (xv) Psychological trauma: This occurs in many people as a result of conflicts and violence.
-For example, the 1994 Genocide against Tutsi left many people traumatized.
+It extends to the whole region where the neighbouring countries receive refugees causing a lot of economic burden to them in a way of looking after them. - (xiii) International impact: Conflict has a major effect on the environment through uncontrolled exploitation of natural resources.
+It leads to the other evils such as money laundering and drugs smuggling. - (xiv) Separation of families: Conflict and violence bring separation in families. - (xv) Psychological trauma: This occurs in many people as a result of conflicts and violence.
+For example, the 1994 Genocide against Tutsi left many people traumatised.

-Fig. 10.1 People migrating due to conflict
+Fig. 13.2: People migrating due to conflict